a2 Therapy Works, LLC

 >

-Children and adults with expressive language difficulties may not produce words by 15 months, or may not string words together by 2 years.
+A young child with expressive language difficulties may not produce words by 15 months.

 Privacy Policy